jcastellanos003/humanitec/README.md

 ## Branch strategy:

-I worked using git flow.
+> I worked using git flow.

 ## Facts:

-This test have a few tricky things to solve so is very fun to do it.
+-   This test have a few tricky things to solve so is very fun to do it.
+-   I spent a lot of time making the test using the best on my FE skills, however there is always time to keep improving
+-   I would have love had time to configure and run the app using Docker
+-   It would be nice to build a proxy using GraphQL to give it a bit more of sauce to the test
     <br/><br/>

 ## Third party libraries